top of page

 DONATE TO THE SAKAUYE FARMHOUSE FUND!

 In February 2025, bulldozers razed the 11-acre farmstead and orchards of Eiichi Sakauye (1912-2005), a second-generation Japanese-American farmer and horticulturalist whose incarceration in the Heart Mountain concentration camp during WWII inspired a lifetime of civic leadership and education to redress the injustices of the internment.
 Preservation advocates negotiated with the City of San José and the developer Hanover Company to temporarily spare one building on the site, the farmhouse that Eiichi built in the 1930s, reclaimed following internment, and lived in for the remainder of his life.
 However, it must be relocated off-site to History Park by November 2025 or it too will be erased forever.
-PAC*SJ is now working closely with History San José and the Japanese-American Museum of San José to raise the estimated $600,000 still needed to move and restore the house at History Park, where it can host educational programs and exhibits honoring Eiichi Sakauye’s legacy as a farmer and educator.
+PAC*SJ is now working closely with History San José and the Japanese American Museum of San José to raise the estimated $600,000 still needed to move and restore the house at History Park, where it can host educational programs and exhibits honoring Eiichi Sakauye’s legacy as a farmer and educator.

 MEDIA COVERAGE